Skip to main content

 This is another Pokémon that, while it wouldn't shine in comparison to other Legendaries if CP wasn't capped, has great stats that allow it to punch above its weight in the Ultra League.

-Cresselia is generally a strong all-rounder with a fast-charing Fast move and two relatively cheap Charged moves.
-Grass Knot is great against Swampert and Tapu Fini, while Moonblast will wreck Scrafty and Giratina Altered.
-Yes, this is another Psychic-type that can beat a Ghost.
+Cresselia is generally a strong all-rounder with a fast-charging Fast move and two relatively cheap Charged moves.
+Grass Knot is great against Swampert and Tentacruel, while Moonblast will wreck Giratina Altered.
+Yes, this is a Psychic-type that can beat a Ghost.
+Virizion and Cobalion are also easy wins.

 Cobalion